linux4sam/at91bootstrap/README.txt

 systems may be used to compile AT91Bootstrap, still on the command line, once the build system has been set up for that purpose.

-Alternatively to using the Command-Line Interface, Microchip provides the MPLAB X IDE, which can be used to build, load and debug AT91Bootstrap.
-This tool is offered when targeting recent MPUs such as the SAM9X60 and the SAMA5D2x series.
+As an alternative to using the Command-Line Interface, Microchip provides the MPLAB X IDE, which can be used to build, load and debug AT91Bootstrap.
+This environment is offered when targeting recent MPUs such as the SAM9X60 and the SAMA5D2x series.
 Users who favor an IDE over the CLI will find MPLAB X IDE available for Windows, macOS and Linux platforms, at <https://www.microchip.com/mplab/mplab-x-ide>.

-Note: the next sections will notably discuss the supported toolchains which, even when AT91Bootstrap is compiled within the MPLAB X IDE, have to be installed separately.
+Note: the next sections will notably discuss the supported toolchains, which shall be installed separately even when AT91Bootstrap is compiled within the MPLAB X IDE.

 ## 1.2 Generic Requirements